ib-bsb-br/treesheets/docs/HIERARCHY_SWAP.md

 - **Exact text match:** Matching is literal and case-sensitive (`Cell::FindExact`), so “Red” ≠ “red”.
 Hidden formatting (bold/italic) does not affect the match because only `text.t` is compared.
 - **Search order:** Because the search restarts after every promotion, newly merged structures can be processed in subsequent passes; order is depth-first within each child grid.
 This restart is why multi-match merges can happen within one keypress.
 - **Ancestor protection:** If an ancestor already has the same tag, `done` stops further promotions after that chain is processed to prevent cycling the same text upward forever.
 That means repeated-tag chains only promote once, even when additional matches exist deeper in the tree.
 - **Merge semantics:** When the target grid already contains the tag, children from both structures are merged under the surviving tag cell.
 Subgrid merging preserves existing rows/columns as appended sibling rows, and `MergeTagAll` will recursively merge duplicate-tag grandchildren as well.
+If a promoted match brings in a cloned ancestor with the same name but no grid, `MergeTagCell` short-circuits on the first match and leaves only one copy.
 - **Two-level hops:** Each keypress works against the selected cell’s grandparent grid, so very deep matches may need multiple presses to bubble all the way to the top-level grid where siblings live.
 The “press-count” tables below assume this two-level stride.
 - **Undo/redo alignment:** An undo point is established before running the algorithm; all structural edits (promote, delete, merge) live inside that single undo step.
 Redo will replay the full set of promotions, merges, and deletions.
 - **Selection stability:** The first promoted/merged cell at the target grid is returned as the new selection; subsequent merges do not change that pointer.
 This stability matters for keyboard users repeating swaps.